Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Conclusion and Some Further Technical Remarks

-\item[4.]
-If one wants to extend the domain of the valuation $v$ beyond $\calB(X)$, things become difficult: On the one hand, it is quite tricky to \enquote{construct} sensible valuations~-- unless we are happy with \enquote{rather simple} valuations like countable sums of point masses $v = \sum_{i\in\N} p_i \delta_{x_i}$, $\sum_{i\in\N} p_i = 1$, $(x_i)_{i\in\N}\subseteq [0,1]$, but these are obviously not divisible~-- and, on the other hand, they are not well-behaved, touching the very basis of axiomatic set theory. \item[5.]
+the finite additivity of the valuation $v$ needs to be strengthened to $\sigma$-additivity, and the domain of the valuation should contain the Borel $\sigma$-algebra~$\calB(\concake)$~-- this is the smallest~$\sigma$-algebra containing $\calI(\concake)$. \item[3.]
+If the valuation $v$ on $\calI(\concake)$ is divisible, measure theory guarantees that one is automatically in the situation described in item~2, i.e., the proper domain of (the extension of) $v$ is the Borel $\sigma$-algebra $\calB(\concake)$. \item[4.]
+If one wants to extend the domain of the valuation $v$ beyond $\calB(\concake)$, things become difficult: On the one hand, it is quite tricky to \enquote{construct} sensible valuations~-- unless we are happy with \enquote{rather simple} valuations like countable sums of point masses $v = \sum_{i\in\N} p_i \delta_{x_i}$, $\sum_{i\in\N} p_i = 1$, $(x_i)_{i\in\N}\subseteq [0,1]$, but these are obviously not divisible~-- and, on the other hand, they are not well-behaved, touching the very basis of axiomatic set theory. \item[5.]
 The tools provided by measure theory are powerful enough to handle even abstract cakes. \end{enumerate}